Stambridge

 Stambridge is a civil parish in the Rochford district in Essex, England.
 It is located north of the River Roach between Rochford and Paglesham.
-The parish includes the village of Great Stambridge.
+The parish includes the village of Great Stambridge, also known as Stambridge, and the smaller Little Stambridge.
+At the 2021 census the parish had a population of 680.

+History

 The name "Stambridge" means "stone bridge".
 The only bridge in the parish is now brick-built over the small stream that rises in Canewdon, flows under the road just south of the Royal Oak, and into the Roach near "Waldens".

-Parish
+In Saxon times, Stambridge was a vill.
+By the time of the Domesday Book in 1086, the vill had fragmented into four estates or manors, each of which were listed as Stanbruge in the Rochford Hundred of Essex.
+The Domesday Book does not otherwise distinguish between the names of the manors, but historians have deduced that two of the manors became the parish of Great Stambridge (or Stambridge Magna) and the other two manors became the parish of Little Stambridge (or Stambridge Parva).